Harshavar8jdm/BOLTZ_2ND_NTCFAN/README.md

 ## Wiring:
 - Thermistor connected in a voltage divider circuit with 10k resistor , analog input to A0.
-- Fan connected to digital pin D11 (PWM capable).
+- Fan connected to digital pin D13
 - Fixed resistor: 10k.

 ## Logic: